aankit/cep-analysis/README.md

 The time, effort, and specificity of the data in these plans have led me to believe it should be open (machine-readable) so it can be analyzed and used in analyses by researchers and practioners and potentially be made legible for current and prospective teachers, school leaders, parents, and anyone else that is impacted by our public schools.

+## Early results

+See the two files: standard_ceps_mission_statements.csv and standard_ceps_pip.csv.

+Also the cep1819-structure.csv is the earliest result.
+It was manually created to help the computer parse CEPs.

 ## CEP Analysis

 1. Downloaded all NYC Department of Education school's Comprehensive Education Plan(CEPs) from the iPlan Portal.
 All public schools except charter schools, which are still considered public because they receive public funding, are required to submit CEPs annually.
 1,579 schools filed plans for the 2018-19 school year.